andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 `securityContext.runAsUser: <ID from project range>`.
 Now, Istio's mutating admission controller injected its containers into the pod.
 The Istio containers require the pod to run with the `privileged` SCC, so after this step, the pod was again sent through the SCC mutating admission controller where it was now assigned the `privileged` SCC.
-The pod therefore showed up with the `priviledged` SCC when inspecting it with `oc get pods`, but its contaners were also assigned a `securityContext.runAsUser` field that was actually mutated by the `restricted` SCC which had been applied to the pod before the Istio mutation took place.
+The pod therefore showed up with the `privileged` SCC when inspecting it with `oc get pods`, but its containers were also assigned a `securityContext.runAsUser` field that was actually mutated by the `restricted` SCC which had been applied to the pod before the Istio mutation took place.